mariafigueiredo21/Thesis/README.md

 - Frazzini & Pedersen (2014): “Quality Minus Junk” factor as a quality-based benchmark.

 The central hypothesis:
-- Firms with higher sales growth and stronger liquidity ratios behave as “quality firms” — stable and efficient, but not systematically mispriced.
+**- Firms with higher sales growth and stronger liquidity ratios behave as “quality firms” — stable and efficient, but not systematically mispriced.**

 ## ⚙️ Analytical Structure
 #### 1️⃣ Data Preparation